JainamS1996/Walmart-JainamSavla/README.md

 Disk Utilization : Monitoring the Disk Utilization (Scaling and Performance)

-2. Create a docker file to build, package, deploy, and run this application locally with Docker.
+**2. Create a docker file to build, package, deploy, and run this application locally with Docker.**

 ## Building and Running Docker Application